 Pay-as-you-Go models or PAYG cloud computing works like our utility bills, i.e. you will be charged only for the resources utilized.
 One of the highlighting advantages of PAYG models is there are no wasted resources.
 This is because your business only pays for services procured rather than provisioning for a certain amount of resources that may or may not get used.

 Amazon EC2 is an example of a PAYG model wherein users are allowed to obtain and configure resource capacity according to their usage.
 Users can select CPU, memory, security, OS, networking capacity, access controls, etc. This configuration can be changed as the requirement fluctuates.

 Healthcare, finance, education- almost every industry needs application compliance to deal with data security concerns.
 What if your business comes across the requirement to create a HIPPA Compliant healthcare app?
-When creating a HIPPA compliant app, even the data centers needs to follow a standard.
-Businesses subject to HIPPA can use AWS environment to process, maintain, and store protected health information.
+When creating a HIPPA compliant app, even the data centers need to follow a standard.
+Businesses subject to HIPPA can use the AWS environment to process, maintain, and store protected health information.

 AWS offers a comprehensive set of features and services to make key management and encryption of PHI easy to manage and simpler to audit, including the AWS Key Management Service (AWS KMS).
 For example,